nextcloud/documentation/developer_manual/design/layoutcomponents.rst

 .. image:: ../images/sidebar-details.png
    :alt: Details tab in Calendar sidebar

 The details tab contains information about the entry it refers to, which is often editable using various input fields.
 The details included here will depend upon your app.
 For example, the details tab in the sidebar of the Calendar app contains information about the selected event, like location, description, and status.
-Also see [input fields] in the atomic components section for more details about the various input fields that can be used here.
+Also see :ref:`Input fields` in the atomic components section for more details about the various input fields that can be used here.

 Activity
 ^^^^^^^^